-The Capacity Market Seller's Expected Performance minus the Actual Performance for a Demand Resource establishes the seller's initial Performance Shortfall for such Demand Resource and Resource initial Performance Shortfall indicates the seller's Demand Resource under-complied for the Performance Assessment Interval.
+The Capacity Market Seller's Expected Performance minus the Actual Performance for a Demand Resource establishes the seller's initial Performance Shortfall for such Demand Resource.
+A positive initial Performance Shortfall indicates the seller's Demand Resource under-complied for the Performance Assessment Interval.
 A negative initial Performance Shortfall indicates the seller's Demand Resource over-complied for the Performance Assessment Interval.
-A negative initial Performance Assessment Interval.
 The Capacity Market Seller's initial Performance Shortfalls for Demand Resources in the Emergency Action Area (EAA) are netted to determine a net EAA Performance Shortfall for the Performance Assessment Interval.
-Any net positive EAA Performance Shortfall is allocated to the Capacity Market Seller's Demand Resources that under-complied within the EAA on a pro-rata basis based on the under-compliance MWs, and such seller's Demand Resources that over-complied within the EAA on a pro-rata basis based on the Shortfall for the Market Seller's Demand Resources that over-complied within the EAA on a pro-rata basis based on the Shortfall is allocated to the Market Seller's Demand Resources that over-complied within the EAA on a pro-rata basis based on the seller's Demand Resources that over-complied within the EAA on a pro-rata basis based on pro-rata basis based on over-compliance MWs, and such Market Seller's Demand Resources will be assessed Bonus Performance.
+Any net positive EAA Performance Shortfall is allocated to the Capacity Market Seller's Demand Resources that under-complied within the EAA on a pro-rata basis based on the under-compliance MWs, and such seller's Demand Resources will be assessed a Performance Shortfall for the Performance Assessment Interval.
+Any net negative EAA Performance Shortfall is allocated to the Market Seller's Demand Resources that over-complied within the EAA on a pro-rata basis based on over-compliance MWs, and such Market Seller's Demand Resources will be assessed Bonus Performance.